-Dr. Rafael Bengoa‘s career has been both national and international in scope.
-Having practiced as a doctor in Spain for seven years in both hospital and primary care, he is MsC in Community Medicine by London School of Hygiene and Community Medicine, and MsC in Health Care Management, UK.
-For over 15 years, Dr. Bengoa has worked for the World Health Organization in Copenhagen and in Geneva where he was Director of Management of Chronic Conditions and then Director for Health System Policies until 2006.
-Dr. Bengoa has co-authored numerous health care policy documents in Spain and internationally.
+and in Geneva for over 15 years, where he was Director of Management of Chronic Conditions and then Director for Health System Policies until 2006.
 From 2009 to 2012, Dr. Bengoa was Minister for Health and Consumer Affairs in the Basque Government in Spain.
+Previously, Dr. Bengoa practiced as a doctor in Spain in both hospital and primary care.
+He is MsC in Community Medicine by London School of Hygiene and Community Medicine, and MsC in Health Care Management, UK.
 At present he is the Director of the Health Department at the DEUSTO Business School in Spain, where he is establishing an Observatory of Health Care Reforms in Europe, USA and Canada.
 He also advises governments on health policy and is teaching at McGill University in Montreal, Canada.
-Dr. Bengoa served as a Menschel Senior Leadership Fellow at HSPH in Fall 2013.

 Recep Akdag, M.D., was Health Minister of Turkey from 2002 to 2013, and continues to serve as an MP in the Grand National Assembly of Turkey for his third consecutive term.
 As a pediatrician, he has been holding a professor title from the Ataturk University School of Medicine since 1999.
-Between 1994 and 1998, he worked as the Deputy Chief Medical Director, Chairman of the Procurement Commission and Deputy Editor of the Medical Bulletin in the Research Hospital of the Medical Faculty of Ataturk University.
-He also co-founded the Biotechnology Research Center of the University and served as the Deputy Head of the Center from 1997 to 2000.
-After being elected as a Member of Parliament from the Province of Erzurum, he served as the Minister of Health of Turkey between 2002 and 2013.
-During his tenure, he has been the key figure implementing the influential Health Transformation Program (HTP) in Turkey, which comprehensively brought a people-oriented approach to healthcare service delivery and strengthened the health system with successful implementation of universal health coverage.
+During his tenure as Minister of Health, he has been the key figure implementing the influential Health Transformation Program (HTP) in Turkey, which comprehensively brought a people-oriented approach to healthcare service delivery and strengthened the health system with successful implementation of universal health coverage.
 Prof. Akdag received his Ph.D. from Aturk University.
-In Fall 2013, Prof. Akdag served as a Menschel Senior Leadership Fellow at HSPH.

 SPRING 2013 FELLOWS: